nick-shaw/blackmagic-io/README.md

 Capture a frame as R'G'B' uint16 with format metadata.
 Higher-precision counterpart to `capture_frame_as_uint8_with_metadata()`; see that method for the per-key dictionary structure (only the `'rgb'` value's dtype changes from uint8 to uint16) and the `input_narrow_range` per-source-format defaults.
 See `capture_frame_as_uint16()` above for notes on bit-depth handling per source format.

 **`capture_frame_as_rgb(timeout_ms=5000, input_narrow_range=None) -> Optional[np.ndarray]`**
-Capture a single frame and convert to R'G'B'.
+Capture a single frame and convert to R'G'B' float.
 - `timeout_ms`: Timeout in milliseconds (default: 5000)
 - `input_narrow_range`: Same per-source-format default semantics as `capture_frame_as_uint8()`.
 - Returns: R'G'B' float32 array (H×W×3) mapped to 0.0-1.0 (nominal black to nominal white per the resolved `input_narrow_range`), or None if timeout/no signal